heavyYves126/licensePlateRecognitionML/README.md

 # licensePlateRecognitionML
 License plate character recognition in Python.
-Use of digital image processing (DIP) tools with OpenCv and a convolutional neural network(CNN) with Pytorch.
+Use of digital image processing (DIP) tools with OpenCV and a convolutional neural network(CNN) with Pytorch.